spacemeshos/ed25519/README.md

  with additional functionality.

 # Motivation
-todo: explain why the extension are useful
+todo: explain in what scenarios are the extensions useful.

 # Useage